pixano/pixano/docs/tutorials/create_your_first_library.md

 ## Context

-In this tutorial, we will build a library consisting of one dataset from a folder dataset stored in the [assets/health_images/](./assets/health_images/) folder with a unique subfolder [all/](./assets/health_images/all/) which will later be considered as a split.
+In this tutorial, we will build a library consisting of one dataset from a folder dataset stored in the `./assets/health_images/` folder with a unique subfolder `all/` which will later be considered as a split.

 It contains 10 images of human parts from several image sources (MRI, microscope, and high-resolution photos).
-A [metadata.jsonl](./assets/health_images/all/metadata.jsonl) also provides annotations, bounding boxes and keypoints, associated to these images.
+A `metadata.jsonl` also provides annotations, bounding boxes and keypoints, associated to these images.

 ## Build the Dataset